 In 2017, before becoming a Vital Proteins Ambassador, I started taking Vital Proteins after workouts.
 Most Vital Protein products offer at least 12 grams of protein without added sugars, chemicals, and artificial additives.

 Protein powders with minimal ingredients and quality protein are usually more pricey.

-Collagen is a great protein alternative to consume post workout.
-In addition to protein, most collagen products also have amino acids including glycine and arginine.
+Vital Proteins Whey Collagen is a great protein alternative to consume post-workout.
+In addition to protein, most collagen products also have amino acids, including glycine and arginine.

 Why is that important?

 As most people know, long-term strenuous exercise can lead to the loss of collagen in the body.
-Supplementing collagen helps to protect that loss.
+Supplementing whey protein and collagen peptides help to protect that loss.
 It has also been shown to reduce the risk of injuries on muscle, tendons, and ligaments.
-I stayed healthy through my marathon training cycle so while I’m not a doctor, it’s enough to keep me consistent with it.
+I stayed healthy through my marathon training cycle, so while I’m not a doctor, it’s enough to keep me consistent with it.

 Collagen makes up about 30% of the proteins within the human body.
-It is mostly found in structures like: bones, tendons, and ligaments.
+It is mostly found in structures like bones, joint health, tendons, and ligaments.
 Collagen is also a part of the connective tissue in the skin.
-Supplementing it helps the constant renewal of skin cells.”
+Supplementing collagen with Vital Proteins Whey Protein helps the constant renewal of skin cells.”

 But Wait…it’s not “Complete”:

-There is a minor catch with collagen and that is not considered a complete protein.
+There is a minor catch with Vital Proteins Collagen Whey Protein is not considered a complete protein.

 What does a complete protein mean?